Morehead City Temporary Disability Appeals Lawyers

 - Knows about vocational guidelines, past work, and how it is decided whether a claimant can perform other duties

 - Knows how to look for discrepancies between facts and evidence and make your case stronger

 - Can find errors in previous decisions

 Data indicates that claimants who have attorney representation during the appeal process are up to 50% more likely to win their appeal.
 Further, how your appeal is handled could have a significant impact on any future litigation, if your claim is denied in the appeals process.
 In some instances, the court will only look at the file from the appeal process and make its decisions based on that information.
 This means having the correct information in your file from your appeal is paramount to your success if your appeal should be denied.

 We have been working on behalf of injured workers for years, and we understand how tough it can be to cope with a disability, even one that will only impact your life in the short-term.
 Mr. Scudder is certified as a specialist in workers’ compensation law by the N.C.
 State Bar Board of Legal Specialization.
 Let us help you get the benefits you deserve.
-Contact the Raleigh temporary disability lawyers of Law Office of Sam Scudder at (252) 222-0227, chat with us live on our website, or fill out a contact form.
+Contact the Morehead City temporary disability lawyers of Law Office of Sam Scudder at (252) 222-0227, chat with us live on our website, or fill out a contact form.
 We are here to help you, just as we’ve helped countless injured worker’s across North Carolina.
 Let us put our experience and knowledge to work for you.